 Phillies' new owners aren't the saviors that fans were hoping for

-Okay great! $500 million of additional capital dumped into the club with over $500 million to work, with with free agency heating up.
+Okay great! $500 million of additional capital dumped into the club with over $500 million to work, with free agency heating up.
 Unfortunately, the brakes were pumped immediately as the burning question of Juan Soto's free agency simmered, per Zolecki.

 “I don’t think we need to have more star players,” Phillies president of baseball operations Dave Dombrowski said last month after the team's season ended.
 “We have as many stars as about anybody in baseball.
 So I don’t think necessarily that you need to add more.
 John is very accommodating and giving, but you're also in a position where you're still working with a payroll."